-Pane resizing is, by default, available within the ASPxSplitter control.
+By default, Pane resizing is available within a Splitter.
 An end-user can resize a pane by dragging its adjacent separator.

 Availability of the Page Resizing Feature

-Using the ASPxSplitter.ResizingMode property, you can control how panes visually respond to resizing operations.
+Use the SplitterSettings.ResizingMode property to control how panes visually respond to resizing operations.

 By default, this property is set to ResizingMode.Postponed, and dragging a separator to change the sizes of adjacent panes doesn't redraw the panes until the resize operation is completed.
-In this case, a specific resize pointer is displayed representing the dragged separator to indicate its position.
+In this case, a specific resize pointer denotes the dragged separator to indicate its position.

-You can refer to our online demo Live Resizing to learn more.
+You can refer to our online demo Splitter - Resizing to learn more.

 Min/Max Pane Size

-Note that these properties specify the height for the panes that are stacked vertically within their container (a parent pane of a splitter control), and the width - for horizontally stacked panes.
+Note that these properties specify the height for the panes that are stacked vertically within their container (a parent pane of a splitter) and the width - for horizontally stacked panes.